Editorial decision-making: what are the possible outcomes for a manuscript?

 5. Reject: This is an outright rejection decision, and in most cases, the journal will not publish the paper or reconsider it even if the author makes major revisions.

-The journal decision making process is indeed a long and complex one and authors are not always clear about each step in the process.
-While different journals have different systems, and might use slightly different terminology, the above decisions are more or less common to all journals.
+The journal decision-making process is indeed a long and complex one and the authors are not always clear about each step in the process.
+While different journals have different systems and might use slightly different terminology, the above decisions are more or less common to all journals.
 If you have other questions or doubts, this article about frequently asked questions on the journal decision making process might be of help.
 If you have any questions, feel free to post them on our Q&A forum for researchers.
 Our team of publication experts will definitely help you.

 You might also be interested in knowing What is the meaning of "decision in process" status?